Summer of Love: San Francisco, 1967

 The Soundtrack of the Summer of Love / Nicholas Meriwether (Director, Center for Counterculture Studies).
 The music that flourished in the San Francisco ballrooms in the 1960s was vibrant and eclectic, a soundtrack forged by hundreds of musicians and bands that still attracts a passionate audience today.
 During the Summer of Love, dozens of bands performed in venues such as the Fillmore Auditorium, the Avalon Ballroom, Winterland Arena, the Straight Theatre and others, sometimes even performing for free in Golden Gate Park.
 The remarkable profusion of music prompted San Francisco Chronicle music critic Ralph J. Gleason to call the city “the Liverpool of America,” an acknowledgment of its status as both an incubator of talent and as a crossroads showcasing a fascinating diversity of styles, genres and talents.
 This lecture will discuss the major and many of the minor voices whose music defined the Summer of Love, from the Grateful Dead and the Jefferson Airplane to the Charlatans and the Mystery Trend.

 Performance / The China Cats / Scott Cooper.
 The China Cats are a Grateful Dead Tribute Band based in Santa Cruz.
 As Nicholas Meriwether has said, “The China Cats aren’t a cover band. …They approach the Dead’s work with same kind of reverence and sophistication that the Dead themselves showed in their own forays into American roots music….
 When you listen the Cats, … old favorites take on new lives, revealing facets that will delight and amaze even jaded listeners.
 These guys aren’t copycats — their sets demonstrate how the Dead’s music now is a part of the great American songbook, alongside the giants who first inspired the Dead.”
+A Liquid Light Show during the performance will be presented by Analog Soup.

 The China Cats include Matt Hartle (lead guitar and vocals); Mike Owens (drums); Roger Sideman (bass); Scott Cooper (rhythm guitar and vocals); Steven Sofranko (keyboard and vocals).
 Originally formed in Santa Cruz in 2008 as the band Dough Knees with Scott Cooper, Roger Sideman, Theo Winston, Steve Sofranko, and Justin Christensen, these talented musicians simply wanted to play their favorite music.
 In 2009 Pat Blizinski took over on keyboards as Sofranko went on hiatus, Mike Owens took over on drums, and the band rechristened itself The China Cats.
 In 2010 Winston and Blizinski departed the band and the current lineup performed publically for the first time on March 27 at the Catalyst Club in Santa Cruz.
 Since then The China Cats have played steadily throughout Northern California, building a loyal following and establishing themselves as NorCal’s premier Grateful Dead tribute band.